Michael-Momot/fantasy-sports-book/README.md

 # fantasy-sports-book
-A website to display fantasy odds for degenerates.
+A website to display betting information for fantasy football leagues.